 3. It is full of sparkle and glitter

-The tree branches are lit with approx. 50,000 LED lights which need nearly 7 miles of electrical wire!
-That’s enough wire to span once around the circumference of central park!
+The tree branches are lit with approx. 50,000 LED lights that need nearly 7 miles of electrical wire!
+That’s enough wire to span once around the circumference of Central Park!

 4. The tree topper is not a bargain

 The only thing that could possibly outdo the thousands of lights is the sparkling Christmas star tree topper.
-It is made from 25,000 real Swarovski crystals and was not cheap.
-If you are thinking of one for your Christmas tree at home, you will have to shell out a minimum of $ 1.5 million.
+It is made from 25,000 real Swarovski crystals and is either light nor cheap.
+It weighs an astonishing 900 pounds and costs about $1.5 million.

 5. Beautifully aged

-The spruce grew for 90 years to have the honor of being the centerpiece of NYC’s beginning to the holiday season.
-The first tree lighting ceremony dates to 1933 meaning the tree is older than the ceremony itself.
+The spruces grow for over 90 years in order to have the honor of being the centerpiece of NYC’s beginning to the holiday season.
+The first tree lighting ceremony dates to 1933 meaning the trees are older than the ceremony itself.